Send your enquiry.

 A pilot scheme is set to be implemented on 12 April 2021 in police forces in Gwent, Avon and Somerset, Cheshire, Gloucestershire, Humberside and West Midlands.
 The pilot scheme will be extended to a further 13 areas in September this year.

 HM Prison and Probation Service will set up a dedicated unit to investigate robberies, burglaries and thefts.
 If one of these offences is committed, police can contact the specialist unit, asking them to check an individual’s location against the crime details.
 That way, a previous offender’s involvement can either be ruled out or confirmed.
+The government is also expanding alcohol tags for people who have committed crimes under the influence.

 We will stay abreast of legal developments, advising you as and when legislative changes are introduced.
 In the meantime, if you need a criminal defence solicitor, please contact us for a free initial enquiry.